B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/IdentifyParalogousLociTutorial.rst

 Example Output Structure
 ------------------------

-To see the expected output structure, refer to the "Outputs" section in the `IdentifyParalogousLoci documentation <https://schema-refinery.readthedocs.io/en/latest/SchemaRefinery/Modules/IdentifyParalogousLoci.html>`_.
+To see the expected output structure, refer to the "Outputs" section in the :doc:`IdentifyParalogousLoci documentation </SchemaRefinery/Modules/IdentifyParalogousLoci>`.

 Conclusion
 ----------

-You have successfully identified paralogous loci in a schema using the `IdentifyParalogousLoci` module.
+You have successfully identified paralogous loci in a schema using the :doc:`IdentifyParalogousLoci documentation </SchemaRefinery/Modules/IdentifyParalogousLoci>` module.

-For more information on the `IdentifyParalogousLoci` module, refer to the `IdentifyParalogousLoci documentation <https://schema-refinery.readthedocs.io/en/latest/SchemaRefinery/Modules/IdentifyParalogousLoci.html>`_.